EchoLinkTech/EchoLinkPlatform/EchoLinkDapp/docs/source/credentials_upload.rst

 Upload Credentials
 ------------------

-This is page where you can upload your credentials to our network on blockchain.
+This is page where you can upload your credentials to our EKO-Pops Node.

 .. figure:: images/submit_credentials.png
    :alt: Credentials Submit